spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 Using the PWM (Analog Output Pins)
 ==================================

-Only three port pins are supported so far.
+Only two port pins are supported so far.
 The TIMER1 is used for the timebase, time resolution is 1 us (32 MHz SysClk divided by 32).
 The PWM scale is from 0 (0 % duty cycle) to 1000 (100 % duty cycle), this results in a PWM frequency of 1 kHz.
 If you need higher PWM frequencies,